MrGeyMeurt/mvc_personal_blog/README.md

 # MVC Blog Project

 ## Description
 This project is a student exercise to build a blog using the MVC (Model-View-Controller) architecture.
-The blog is designed as a simple, functional web application that demonstrates the MVC pattern using HTML, CSS, Bootstrap 5, PHP, MySQL, and jQuery.
-The project is hosted locally using WAMP Server with PHPMyAdmin for database management.
+The blog is designed as a simple, functional web application that demonstrates the MVC pattern.
+The project is hosted locally.

 ## Project Status
 - **Current State**: Functional, with potential for further development.